 The mission of the Council for Secular Humanism is to advocate and defend a nonreligious lifestance rooted in science, naturalistic philosophy, and humanist ethics and to serve and support adherents of that lifestance.

-The Council publishes FREE INQUIRY Magazine, operates a national network of affiliated local groups, operates the Ingersoll Museum, and undertakes many other programs of importance to nonreligious men and women.
+The Council publishes Free Inquiry magazine, operates a national network of affiliated local groups, operates the Robert Green Ingersoll Birthplace Museum, and undertakes many other programs of importance to nonreligious men and women.

 Free Inquiry is the bimonthly flagship magazine of the Council for Secular Humanism and the Center for Inquiry [see below].
 Founded by philosopher Paul Kurtz in 1980, it is the largest-circulation English-language humanist magazine in the world.
 Free Inquiry presents scholarly and popular articles relating to secular humanism, atheism, church-state separation, issues affecting the rights of religious minorities, and all other issues of interest to men and women seeking to live humane, value-rich lives without religion.

 Our Mission: The Center for Inquiry strives to foster a secular society based on reason, science, freedom of inquiry, and humanist values.